v-rgrace/Viva/Viva/glint/reports/focus-area-overview-report.md

 ### Report section summary

-This table helps you to understand the report sections and descriptions.
+Use this table to understand report sections and descriptions.

 | Term | Description |
 |---|---|